With Will Gethin & Sam Bloomfield

 Cherry Wood, nr Marshfield, South Gloucestershire

-This journey of inner and outer discovery is relevant for men and women of all ages looking to grow or evolve in some aspect of their life – be it a personal quest or crisis, creative project, or community or work-related endeavour.
-We’ll also explore and reevaluate the roles of the modern “hero” and “heroine” in these more collective and gender-equal times.
+This journey of inner and outer discovery is relevant for men of all ages looking to grow or evolve in some aspect of their life – be it a personal quest or crisis, creative project, or community or work-related endeavour.
+We’ll also explore and reevaluate the role of the modern “hero” and what it means to be a man in these more collective and gender-equal times.

 Complete with sharing circles around the campfire, ritual space, and time for silent reflection in the woods, this is a rare opportunity to connect deeply with yourself, others and nature.
 It’s a chance to find a fresh sense of purpose, to feel revived, resourced and enlivened, ready to move forward with your chosen dream or goal.

 Cherry Wood: is a stunning 45-acre, sustainable woodland designed and managed with permaculture principles.
 It’s also home to The Cherry Wood Project green woodwork school.
 Complete with beautifully hand-crafted indoor and outdoor spaces, a lake for wild swimming, a romantic wood fired bush-bath and a sauna, 95% of materials come from the wood itself and much of the food on courses is grown or foraged from the land.
 Off grid with no mains power or wifi, the location offers a restorative digital detox.
 You’ll eat wonderful fresh local food prepared in the woodland’s outdoor kitchen and cooked on wood fires.
 The compost toilets are airy and have fantastic views!
 See more at www.cherrywoodproject.co.uk.